|French | Spanish|

-Currently there are 30-40 AE assigned worldwide (to ILO field offices, decent work teams and/or TC projects) and at Headquarters (with interregional projects, research activities and/or programming work).
+Currently there are 30-40 JPOs assigned worldwide (to ILO field offices, decent work teams and/or TC projects) and at Headquarters (with interregional projects, research activities and/or programming work).

-The basic principles of the Associate Expert Programme have been set forth in Resolution 849 (XXXII) issued by ECOSOC in August 1961.
+The basic principles of the Junior Professional Officer Programme have been set forth in Resolution 849 (XXXII) issued by ECOSOC in August 1961.
 The objectives of the Programme are to:

-An Associate Expert usually has a Master degree in combination with some years of working experience.
-Most of them are usually recruited at P1/P2 level and specifics to their profiles are defined by the donor.
+A JPO usually has a Master’s degree in combination with some years of working experience.
+Most are recruited at P1/P2 level and the specifics of the desired profiles are defined by the donor.

-The ILO Associate Expert Programme has been in operation for over 35 years.
-During that time the scheme has grown steadily and associate experts are now provided by donor countries namely: Austria, Belgium, Denmark, Finland, France, Germany, Ireland, Italy, Japan, Luxembourg, The Republic of Korea, The Netherlands, Norway, Portugal, South Africa, Spain, Sweden and Switzerland.
+The ILO Junior Professional Officer Programme has been in operation for over 35 years.
+During that time the scheme has grown steadily and JPOs are now provided by donor countries namely: Belgium, Denmark, Finland, France, Germany, Italy, Japan, Luxembourg, The Republic of Korea, The Netherlands, Norway, Portugal, South Africa, Spain, Sweden and Switzerland.
 New donors are also interested in sponsoring JPOs.

-The ILO submits a vacancy list quarterly to donor countries.
+The ILO submits a vacancy list to donor countries quarterly.
 The governments select the posts which are of interest to them in accordance with their policies and priorities.
 The posts are mostly advertised through the websites of the national Ministries of Foreign Affairs.
-On specific occasions, positions might also be posted on the ILO website (e.g. for positions funded by the Netherlands, Portugal and Belgium).
+On specific occasions, positions might also be posted on the ILO website.
 A preliminary selection of candidates is usually carried-out by national recruitment services, an interview/selection stage is then organized including the relevant ILO Technical Department or region; and a final decision is taken by the donor country in close consultation with the ILO.

-The ILO Associate Expert Programme is managed by the Resourcing Unit (HR/TALENT-RES) in the Talent Branch of the Human Resources Development Department.
+The ILO Junior Professional Officer Programme is managed by the Resourcing Unit (HR/TALENT-RES) in the Talent Branch of the Human Resources Development Department

 For further information, please contact: JPO@ilo.org